 As the local government organising, managing and funding mobilities (mainly public transportation) in Toulouse Métropole, Tisséo Collectivités benefits from the attractiveness of the territory in which it operates and from its strong potential economic growth.
-Both support the intermunicipality's large tax base (its mobility tax base is the highest in France, excluding Region Ile-de-France [Aa2 stable]), demand for public transportation and its four members' strength.
+Both support the intermunicipality's large tax base (its mobility tax base is the highest in France, excluding Region Ile-de-France [Aa2 stable]), demand for public transportation and its four members' credit strength.

-As of year-end 2018, local gross domestic product (GDP) per capita represented 121% of the national GDP per capita.
+As of year-end 2020, local gross domestic product (GDP) per capita represented 113% of the national GDP per capita.
 The territory is also the only one in France meeting the Europe 2020 target for research and development (R&D) intensity of 3% of GDP, a long-term economic growth factor.
-Although the economy, as France's historical capital city of aeronautics and now the European aerospace industry's capital city (about a quarter of all European aerospace jobs), was hurt by the pandemic-induced economic shock, it is well diversified and resilient, with the location of headquarters and R&D teams and activities - including those of market leaders, such as Airbus SE (A2 negative), Thales (A2 negative), Rockwell Collins and Safran, established in the area for a long time - as well as the significant share of orders originating from the public sector to the defense and aerospace industries.
+Although the economy, as France's historical capital city of aeronautics and now the European aerospace industry's capital city (about a quarter of all European aerospace jobs), was hurt by the pandemic-induced economic shock, it bounced back more rapidly that expected, because well diversified and benefitting from the location of headquarters and R&D teams and activities - including those of market leaders, such as Airbus SE (A2 stable), Thales (A2 stable), Rockwell Collins and Safran, established in the area for a long time - as well as the significant share of orders originating from the public sector to the defense and aerospace industries.

 The attractiveness of the area is reflected in its demographics.
-With a fast-growing population (up 7.5% over 2011-17, compared with 3.1% for France over the same period) and 768,500 people as of year-end 2018, Toulouse Métropole is the sixth-largest metropolitan area among the 24 in France.
-The territory is also characterised by very large populations of students (one in four inhabitants in Toulouse city) and researchers.
+With a fast-growing population (increase of 8.3% over 2013-19, compared with 2.2% for France over the same period) and 734,944 people as of year-end 2019, Toulouse Métropole is the sixth-largest metropolitan area among the 24 in France.
+The territory is also characterised by very large population of students (one in four inhabitants in Toulouse city) and researchers.